telefonicaid/fiware-cygnus/flume/README.md

 ## Cygnus configuration

-The typical configuration when using the HTTP source, the OrionRestHandler, the MemoryChannel and the sinks is shown below (the file cygnus.conf can be instantiated from a template given in the clone Cygnus repository, conf/cygnus.conf.template):
+The typical configuration when using the `HTTPSource`, the `OrionRestHandler`, the `MemoryChannel` and the sinks is shown below (the file `cygnus.conf` can be instantiated from a template given in the clone Cygnus repository, `conf/cygnus.conf.template`):

 ```Python
 # APACHE_FLUME_HOME/conf/cygnus.conf